 Hekmat Bechir Fathallah Antaki was an Egyptian organic chemist.
 He completed his doctoral degree at Queen Mary College, University of London, in 1950, under the supervision of J.R.
 Partington.
+He was elected a Fellow of the Chemical Society on 14 October 1948 (J. Chem.
+Soc., 1948, p.
+104; DOI 10.1039/JR94800BA001).
 He returned to Egypt and joined the Research Institute for Tropical Medicine, Cairo, where he conducted an independent programme of research in heterocyclic chemistry between 1951 and 1967.
 He subsequently served as Director of the Research Institute of Medical Entomology, Cairo.

 He published eight papers in four leading chemistry journals between 1951 and 1967.
 Working without university affiliation, he developed multicomponent condensation methods for the synthesis of pharmacologically relevant heterocyclic scaffolds.
 His 1962 paper was submitted from his home address in Agouza, Cairo — self-funded research by a working scientist.